 Robert makes the perfect advertisement for his network marketing company.
 He creates the ad with a snazzy eye-catchy first sentence to explain what his company does and capture the hearts and minds of his town.
 He uses pop-culture slangs and terms to reach out to the millennial generation.
 He’s spend $600.00 getting them printed on the finest paper.

 He needs help distributing the handouts.
 He hires two college kids to help him.

 He and his college helpers get plenty of fresh air and exercise handing out flyers to passer-byers and putting them on cars and business windows.

 What do people normally do with flyers and handouts?
 Like junk mail and spam, they trash them.
 Has Robert accomplished his goal from what he thought was the perfect ad campaign to recruit prospects?
-If this is so perfect, why isn’t everyone else doing it?
+No!

 Ask yourself this: “How many times have I personally stopped by the grocery store bulletin board to find a business opportunity?”
 Serious people looking for a business opportunity are not going to seek it out on some grocery store bulletin board – another of those urban myths and legends dispelled.